QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

   processing capabilities to analyze the time-domain data collected from the optical module.

 * Fault Diagnosis:
-: Once a fault is identified, AI Agent delves into diagnosing the root cause, it may also invoke some existing operations such as "incident-diagnose" RPC defined in {{?I-D.ietf-nmop-network-incident-yang}}.
-By correlating symptoms and/or applying AI models trained on historical data, it can narrow down the potential causes and pinpoint the exact root cause, which accelerates the diagnosis process and reduces the time needed to address the issue.
+: Once a fault is identified, AI Agent delves into diagnosing the exact cause, it may also invoke some existing operations such as "incident-diagnose" RPC defined in {{?I-D.ietf-nmop-network-incident-yang}}.
+By correlating symptoms and/or applying AI models trained on historical data, it can narrow down the potential causes and pinpoint the exact cause, which accelerates the diagnosis process and reduces the time needed to address the issue.

 * Fault Repair: